Boukos/Applied-Machine-Learning/README.md

 ## Assignment 02: Topic Classification (Text Data)

 In this assignment we're using the fetch_20newsgroup Database from scikit-learn for training several classifier, special attention to logistic regression with L2 regularization

+## Assigment 03: Poisonous Mushrooms

+In this assigment we're using dimensionality reduction for better visualization.
+Also, doing kMeans and GMM clustering for projected data.